 You can access anchore engine through CLI or REST APIs.

-- Provides deep inspection of container images, OS packages, software artifacts such as jar files
+Provides deep inspection of container images, OS packages, and software artifacts such as jar files

 Dagda is an open-source tool for static analysis of known vulnerabilities such as trojans, malware, viruses, etc. in docker images and containers.
 It uses the ClamAV antivirus engine to detect such vulnerabilities.

-It first imports all the known vulnerabilities from CVE, Red Hat Security Advisories (RHSA), Red Hat Bug Advisories (RHBA), Bugtraq IDs (BID), Offensive security database into a MongoDB.
+It first imports all the known vulnerabilities from CVE, Red Hat Security Advisories (RHSA), Red Hat Bug Advisories (RHBA), Bugtraq IDs (BID), and Offensive Security database into a MongoDB.
 Then corresponding to the imported vulnerabilities, the images and containers are analyzed.

 Falco is an open-source project and a threat detection engine for Kubernetes.
 It is a runtime security tool to detect anomalous activity in hosts and containers running on Kubernetes.
 It detects any unexpected behaviors in your application and alerts you about the threats at runtime.

 It uses tcpdump like syntax to build the rules and leverages libraries such as libscap and libinsp which have the capability to go in and pull data from your Kubernetes API server or your container runtime environment.